-Lena Chio Charlie was a Hopi potter born around 1908 and passing away in the early 1960's.
-She was an active potter in her own name from 1933 to 1961.
+Lena Chio Charlie was a Hopi potter born around 1888 and passing away in 1978.
+She was an active potter from 1933 to 1961.
 Her history is pretty sketchy but she is related to Nampeyo of Hano either as a granddaughter or a niece (Arizona State Museum classifies her as a "clan niece").
 One source says Lena was the daughter of Nampeyo's first son (Qoo-ma-lets-tewa - Mad Bear) who died during the worldwide flu pandemic in 1918.
 Another source says Lena was a sister of Irene and Hazel Shupla.
 Either way, Lena married her second husband (Victor Charlie) in 1928 when she was perhaps 20 years old and that's where the "Charlie" in her name came from.
 It is said that as Nampeyo's eyesight was declining she would take her pots to Lena for painting if neither Annie (Healing) nor Fannie (Nampeyo) was available.

-Lena was definitely of the Hopi-Tewa Corn Clan and usually marked her works with a corn symbol, as did many other members of the Corn Clan.
-That said, she was often known as "Corn Woman."
+Lena was of the Hopi-Tewa Katchina Clan and usually marked her works with a corn symbol.
+She was often known as "Corn Woman."